krivenko/ezARPACK/doc/guide/symmetric.rst

      auto vecs = solver.eigenvectors();

    The eigenvectors are columns of the real matrix view ``vecs``.
+   If the diagonalization run has ended prematurely (for example, when the maximum number of iterations has been reached), then it is still possible to extract ``solver.nconv()`` converged eigenpairs.

 8. Optionally request statistics about the completed run.